Karim Kerkar

-Karim Kerkar (born 3 January 1977) is a professional footballer who currently plays for Ajman Club in the UAE Football League.
+Karim Kerkar (born 3 January 1977) is a professional footballer who last played for Ajman Club in the UAE Football League.
 Born in Givors, Rhône, France, he represented Algeria at international level.

 Personal

 Kerkar was born to a family of Algerian immigrants in the town of Givors in France.
 He is the older brother of Charlton Athletic midfielder Salim Kerkar and US Possession forward Farid Kerkar.

 Career

 French-born Kerkar, who represented Algeria at international level, started his career with Gueugnon before spending three years with Le Havre.
 In 2002, Kerkar tried his luck with Manchester City but failed to play in a three-month spell and moved to Qatar club Al-Siliya.
 Kerkar came back to Britain in 2004, spending a month with Scottish side Clyde, where his performances won him a short-term move to Dundee United.
 At the end of 2004, Kerkar decided to pursue his career elsewhere and moved to the United Arab Emirates with Dubai Club before moving on quickly to Al-Wahda.

 Kerkar spent two weeks with St Mirren in September 2007 and subsequently agreed a contract, only to renege on it twenty-four hours later, causing manager Gus MacPherson to announce he was "frustrated and disappointed".
 MacPherson advised Kerkar had been made clear as to the club's feelings regarding the matter, with the manager's misery compounded when St Mirren were beaten 2-0 the following day by Dundee United - Kerkar's last Scottish club.
 Kerkar had been on trial with St Johnstone the month previously and also went back on his word to sign.

 Kerkar returned to former club Dubai Club in early 2008.

 On 14 June 2011 Kerkar signed a one-year contract with Ajman Club.
 On 16 October 2011 he made his league debut for the club, in the first week of the 2011-12 UAE Football League season.